strapdata/elassandra/docs/elassandra/source/limitations.rst

 Deleting an index does not delete cassandra data
 ------------------------------------------------

-By default, Cassandra is considered as a primary data storage for Elasticsearch, so deleteing an Elasticsearch index does not delete Cassandra content, keyspace and tables remain unchanged.
+By default, Cassandra is considered as a primary data storage for Elasticsearch, so deleting an Elasticsearch index does not delete Cassandra content, keyspace and tables remain unchanged.
 If you want to use Elassandra as Elasticsearch, you can configure your cluster or only some indices with the ``drop_on delete_index`` like this.

 .. code::